abhi-9791/finloge_project/README.md

      pip install -r requirements.txt

 Create a superuser (optional):

     python manage.py createsuperuser

 ### Running the Server

-To run the development server, use the following command:
+To run the development server use the following command:

     python manage.py runserver

 The server will start at http://localhost:8000/